zceceal/comp0034-wk4/activities/activities-dbextra.md

 GET route added to routes.py to show the usage.
 Run the app and go to /predictions

-The PATCH route will be more complex as you have to work out the logic to handle updating fields in 3 tables (DELETE should be easier).
-Look at the code in the 'add_data' function of db_utils that this uses the SQLAlchemy relationships to find related records.
-I am not going to give the code for this, you need to work it out!
+The PATCH route may be more complex as you have to work out the logic to handle updating fields in 3 tables (DELETE should be easier).